jdanussi/ml-zoomcamp-2024-final-project/README.md

 ## 3. Exploratory Data Analysis
-The dataset used consists of 102 flower categories.
-Each class consists of between 40 and 258 images.
+The dataset used consists of 102 flower categories, with each class containing between 40 and 258 images.
 The images have large scale, pose and light variations.
 In addition, there are categories that have large variations within the category and several very similar categories.

 In the [Exploratory Data Analysis (EDA)](notebook.ipynb#exploratory-data-analysis-eda) section of the notebook, it is observed that the classes are not balanced.
-Since we are using transfer learning with a pre-trained model, which has already learned features from a large, balanced dataset (ImageNet), we can expect that the fine-tuning performed on top of the convolutional layers will lead to better generalization, particularly for minority classes.
+Since we are using transfer learning with a pre-trained model, which has already learned features from a large, balanced dataset (**ImageNet**), we can expect that the fine-tuning performed on top of the convolutional layers will lead to better generalization, particularly for minority classes.

 The [dataset](https://www.robots.ox.ac.uk/%7Evgg/data/flowers/102/102flowers.tgz) and the [imagelabels](https://www.robots.ox.ac.uk/%7Evgg/data/flowers/102/imagelabels.mat) were downloaded from the [Oxford 102 Flower dataset Homepage](https://www.robots.ox.ac.uk/%7Evgg/data/flowers/102/)